Finishing games – it’s kind of important. It’s something Mississippi State has struggled with recently.

 A strong 2nd half is needed this week from the Dawgs.
 It’s not just to win a game, but to make a statement about where this program is.
 Four quarters, all you got.

-Topics: Mississippi State
+Tags: Mississippi State